Asymmetry and structural information in preferential attachment graphs: Introduction

 We mention also a few representative algorithmic motivations for the study of graph symmetries.
 The first involves the problem of \emph{motif discovery}: given a graph $G$ and a pattern graph $H$, the problem is to find all subgraphs of $G$ that are isomorphic to $H$.
 It has been observed (see, e.g., \cite{picard}) that taking into account the symmetries of $H$ can significantly decrease the time and space complexity of the task.
 The same is true for $G$ if it has nontrivial symmetries.

 In the area of Markov chains, the paper \cite{diaconis} studies the following problem: given a graph $G$, the task is to assign weights to edges of $G$ so as to minimize the mixing time of the resulting Markov chain.
 The authors show that symmetries in $G$ may be exploited to significantly reduce the size of a semidefinite program formulation which solves the problem.
-Moreover, they point out several references to literature in which symmetry plays a key role in reducing complexity for various problems.
+Moreover, they point out several references to the literature in which symmetry plays a key role in reducing complexity for various problems.

 Study of symmetries is further motivated by their connection to various measures of information contained in a graph structure.
-For instance, the \emph{topological entropy} of a random graph, studied by \cite{rashevsky1955} and \cite{trucco1956}, measures the uncertainty in the orbit class (i.e., the set of nodes having the same long-term neighborhood structure) of a node chosen uniformly at random from the node set of the graph.
-If the graph is asymmetric with high probability, then the topological entropy is maximized: if $n$ is the size of the graph, then the topological entropy is, to leading order, $\log n$.
+For instance, the \emph{topological entropy} of a graph, studied in \cite{rashevsky1955} and \cite{trucco1956}, is a function on graphs that measures the uncertainty in the orbit class (i.e., the set of nodes having the same long-term neighborhood structure) of a node chosen uniformly at random from the node set of the graph.
+Note that, unlike the labeled and unlabeled graph entropies that we study throughout this paper, the topological entropy is a function of a particular graph, rather than of a probability distribution on graphs.
+If the graph is asymmetric, then the topological entropy is maximized: if $n$ is the size of the graph, then the topological entropy is, to leading order, $\log n$.
 In general, if the symmetries of the graph can be characterized precisely, then so can the topological entropy.